CopernicaMarketingSoftware/Documentation/MarketingSuite/database-app/database-options.md

 An archived database cannot send mailings.
 If any, mailings scheduled to a database that gets archived, will automatically be aborted.

 A database can be made active again at any time.
-From that moment, the database is allowed to send mailing again, and selections will start rebuilding again at the usual frequency.
+From that moment, the database is allowed to send mailings again, and selections will start rebuilding again at the usual frequency.

 ###Database intentions

-To prevent accidental mailings to the wrong groups of people, we added an extra safety switch at each database and selection, which must be enabled first to allow mailings to be sent to it.
+To prevent accidental mailings to the wrong groups of people, we added an extra safety switch at each database, which must be enabled first to allow mailings to be sent to its selection.

-You can find this switch in the tab **Options**, at the database or selection.
+You can find this switch in the tab **Options**, at the database overview.

 When it's disabled, no mailings can be sent to it.
 Possible upcoming mailings will not be sent with mailing intentions disabled.